History of AnV Guild Rules

 Be on TeamSpeak during raids, ideally with a working mic, but at the very least able to listen to instructions given.
 We are an international guild but we require people to understand English as we use it on TeamSpeak and guild chat

-If you have to nip away from your PC before the scheduled break (kids wake up for example), whisper the raid leader when you will be back or risk being removed from the raid.
+If you have to nip away from your PC before the scheduled break (kids wake up etc.), saz in advance when you will be back or risk being removed from the raid.

 During a raid, tactics are not open to discussion unless the raid leader specifically asks for suggestions.
 If you have a suggestion during a raid or want to ask something, contact your Role Officer.
 Outside of raid, guild forum is the best place for this type of discussion.

-The Guild Leader is the voice of authority in all matters of the guild life: he appoints officers and role officers and presides officer meetings and if there is not a consensus between the officers on a given matter, the Guild Leader decides it.
-If a person feels mistreated by an officer or a role officer, they may appeal to the Guild Leader to investigate that.
+The Guild Master appoints officers and role officers, chairs officer meetings and if there is not a consensus between the officers on a given matter, the Guild Master decides it.
+If a person feels mistreated by an officer or a role officer, they may appeal to the Guild Master to investigate that.

 Raid leader has the highest authority during raids, overruling even officers in matters of tactics, which people will be invited, order in which we attempt bosses, etc.

-Role officers are competent players from each role who evaluate players’ performance, oversee trials and nominate people in the guild for promotions and demotions.
+Role officers are competent players who evaluate performance of raiders in their respective role, oversee trials and nominate people in the guild for promotions and demotions.

 Players who pass their trial are promoted to this rank.
 While on this rank, players are usually scheduled 2 or 3 times per week and with patience and skill can progress to becoming core raiders.
-Dropouts, no-shows or severe lack of performance may cause a raider to lose his rank and be demoted to a casual raider.
+Dropouts, no-shows or severe lack of performance may cause a raider to lose his rank and be demoted to Casual raider or Member.
 A raider can ask their Role Officer any time for feedback regarding their performance.

 Any non-raiding Member of the guild - friends of raiders or guildies who can´t raid, but want to stay in touch.

 A rank for any member currently undergoing a trial to become a raider.
-To pass their trial, the player will have to raid with the guild for at least 2 weeks before being either be promoted to raider or removed from the guild, in cases when there is not enough data to decide the trial, the trial can be extended.
-To pass the trial, a person also has to fit into the guild and contribute to a friendly atmosphere within it and may be removed if that isn´t working out.
+To pass trial, a player has to raid with the guild for at least 2 weeks before being either be promoted to raider.
+In cases when there is not enough data to decide the trial, the trial can be extended.
+To pass trial, a person also has to fit into the guild and contribute to friendly atmosphere within it and may be removed if that isn´t working out.
 Like everyone else, a person during their trial can ask their role officers for feedback on their trial at any point of time.

 Honorary rank for some of most memorable members of Acta non Verba over the years.